mojohaus/versions/versions-maven-plugin/src/site/markdown/index.md

 * [versions:parent-updates-report](./parent-updates-report-mojo.html) produces a report on possible parent artifact upgrades.

+## Enforcer rules overview

+The Versions Plugin currently provides one Maven Enforcer Plugin rule:
+* [maxDependencyUpdates](../versions-enforcer/max-dependency-updates.html) allows the user to specify a maximum number of updates which, if exceeded, will trigger the enforcer plugin to fail.

 ## Usage

 General instructions on how to use the Versions Plugin can be found on the [usage page](./usage.html).
 Some more